-On to today’s post: Lagos State government just passed a bill banning hijabs in public schools.
-I watch Your View, a breakfast show on TVC Entertainment every morning with my dad and for the past two days, I’d put this up on Twitter, but, 140 characters is not enough to express my view on this issue.
+Lagos State government just passed a bill banning hijabs in public schools.
+I watch Your View, a breakfast show on TVC Entertainment every morning with my dad and for the past two days, they’ve talked about the validity of the ban on hijabs.

 I have never attended a public school in all my life so to some people, my take on this issue might be prejudiced.
 I apologize, but if you have any other thing to say after reading this article, please place a comment below or tweet @ me: @Eseosa__ .